Local History & Genealogy Research Guides

-Carnegie Library has a one-of-a-kind obituary index that contains entries from 1943-2006, with new entries being added daily.
-There is an earlier index for newspapers 1837-1942, but please note that obituaries are rarely found in newspapers prior to the early 1900's and even later in many cases.
+Carnegie Library has a one-of-a-kind obituary card index that contains entries from 1943-2001.
+Most of these indexes are now available via our Muncie/Delaware County Digital Resource Library, and new entries are added to the online database daily.
+There is an earlier card index for newspapers 1837-1942, but please note that obituaries are rarely found in newspapers prior to the early 1900s.
 Early obituaries are spread throughout the newpaper.
-"Obituary Sections" do not appear in Muncie newspapers until the late 1950's.
+"Obituary Sections" do not appear in Muncie newspapers until the late 1950s.
 Muncie newspapers are available on microfilm at the Carnegie Library.
-If an obituary does not appear in our index, you can find death dates via the Social Security Death Index, funeral home records, burial recodrs, etc. You can also find more recent death dates on the Muncie Star Press online article archives.
+If an obituary does not appear in our index, you can find death dates via the Social Security Death Index, funeral home records, burial records, etc. You can also find more recent death dates on the Muncie Star Press online article archives.
 We add "missed" obituaries to our index as they are found.

 Funeral Home Records

 Carnegie Library has records from local funeral homes online via the Muncie/Delaware County Digital Resource Library.
-Most of the records in this database are from the Meeks, Parson and Faulkner mortuaries in Muncie.
+The bulk of the records in this database are from the Meeks, Parson, and Faulkner mortuaries in Muncie.

-Our collection includes cemetery indexes and books with tombstone inscriptions for most Delaware County cemeteries.
+Our collection includes cemetery indexes for most Delaware County cemeteries.